pradyot-09/GDSE2020/Notes.md

 - Use CI on branches for short feedback loops : this gives early feedback to dev

 ### Interview (Erik Ammerlaan)

+## Module  4

+## Boardroom

+### Distributed Leadership (Suzanne Kelder)

+#### Outsourcing from decision making perspective
+1) why outsourcing?
+  - cost
+  - Quality
+  - Focus on what you really need to do

+2) What is supposed to be outsourced? -> draw a plan or working agrrement
+  - context
+  - What are the boundries
+  - what works? what not?
+  - growth-path or not?
+  - Alone or together with a vendor?

+3) How to manage outsourcing? -> From plan to reality
+  - How am I going to manage this?
+  - Which KPI's do I want to steer on
+  - Penalties and rewards
+  - Make the plan work for you, intead against you

+  Basically go through vendor selection process

+  4) Make a transformation plan for your organisation
+    - Transition Phase (cost? time?)
+    - Transformation Phase (Internally but how?)

+   Plan uprfront (before outsourcing) what to do if things go wrong.

+  5) Legal Aspects
+    - data (allowed to leave EU? )

+ steer the ventor but don't micromanage it.

+ #### Do's and Dont's of Outsourcing

+- Invest in personnel relationships (get to know vendors personally, corporate and operational people both)
+- Give and take and create a win-win plan (don't take all the credits.
+Don't squeeze too hard/ put pressure)
+- Be  honest and transparent and fact-based
+- Do not balme each other

+##### Pitfalls

+- Distributed agile -> Don't have people for a too long period onshore (together only for kick off).
+How to mix offshore and onshore?  -> work harder on team aspects

+- The highest impact is to be found on an operational level.
+Keep eye on operational level to know the difficulties faced at that level. transformation should be workable on operational level.
+- The Dashboard is green but success is not there -> wrong KPI's

+- Transformation phase : starts deviating from your original goals.
+So don't delay transformation